sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 ### India 2026: Implications

-India's positioning as co-chair of the Paris Summit and signatory to the openness-centred India-France Declaration suggests the Delhi gathering may continue this trajectory.
-The summit's "Democratising AI Resources" working group—one of its Seven Chakras—potentially operationalises openness as a counterweight to concentrated AI capabilities amongst Western firms.
-Whether India's 2026 outcome documents sustain, moderate, or reverse the 2025 pivot toward openness will clarify whether this shift represents a durable realignment or a transient diplomatic moment.
+India's positioning as co-chair of the Paris Summit and signatory to the openness-centred India-France Declaration carried this trajectory into Delhi.
+The summit's "Democratising AI Resources" working group—one of its Seven Chakras — operationalises openness as a counterweight to concentrated AI capabilities amongst Western firms.
+The Delhi Declaration's explicit embrace of open AI resources and democratic diffusion suggested this shift represents a durable realignment rather than a transient diplomatic moment.

 ## Normative Shift in Global AI Governance